mui/material-ui/CONTRIBUTING.md

 MUI documents how to use this library with TypeScript.

 If you are familiar with this language, write the demo in TypeScript, and only, in a \*.tsx file.
-When you're done run `yarn docs:typescript:formatted` to automatically create the JavaScript version.
+When you're done run `pnpm docs:typescript:formatted` to automatically create the JavaScript version.

 If you are not familiar with that language, write the demo in JavaScript, a core contributor might help you to migrate it to TypeScript.